Freezing Meat

 Frozen water

 Expanding ice puts pressure on the bottle and ruptures the glass.
-The ice remains in one solid block but the glass shattered into pieces although it still clings to the ice.
+The ice remains in one solid block, but the glass is shattered into pieces, although it still clings to the ice.

-The water inside of the meat, like the water inside of a bottle, will become ice and because of its increased volume will expand and do damage to the meat protein, resulting in a loss of elasticity and its ability to hold water.
+The water inside of the meat, like the water inside of a bottle, when frozen, becomes ice.
+Because of its increased volume, it will expand and damage the meat protein, resulting in a loss of elasticity and its ability to hold water.
 How much damage is created depends directly on the temperature and speed of freezing.

 Large ice crystals

 When freezing is slow, water molecules that get frozen first are the ones that reside between individual muscle fibers.
 Water inside cells contains more salt, it is under higher pressure and lower temperature.
-As a result water molecules leave muscle cells and diffuse towards connective tissues.
-Crystals grow large, mainly outside the cells and damage the structure of the meat, membranes included.
+As a result, water molecules leave muscle cells and diffuse towards connective tissues.
+Crystals grow larger, mainly outside the cells, and damage the structure of the meat, including its membranes.

 Small ice crystals

-When freezing at very low temperatures water has no time to leave cells and move into areas with lower pressure.
-Freezing is almost instantaneous, the formed ice crystals are very small and there is no damage to the internal meat structure.
-The crystals are formed inside and outside the cells, water in myofibrils is the last to freeze.
+With rapid freezing at very low temperatures, water has no time to leave cells and move into lower-pressure areas.
+Freezing is almost instantaneous; the formed ice crystals are very small, and there is no damage to the internal meat structure.
+The tiny crystals form inside and outside the cells, and water in myofibrils is the last to freeze.

-Curing process progresses somewhat easier in meat that was previously frozen due to a swollen and ruptured structure of meat cells, what creates an easier path for the salt to follow.
+The curing process progresses somewhat easier in meat that was previously frozen due to a swollen and ruptured structure of meat cells, which creates an easier path for the salt to follow.

 Storage time of some meats